Follow these tips to create a quality recording environment.

 - For teacher observations, position the camera as best as possible to capture the widest classroom area.
 However, be sure you can still pick up quality audio.

 - For self-recording, be sure your head, shoulders, and elbows are in the picture frame.
 You should allow a little space above your head, below your elbows and on the sides.
-This also ensures that your hands aren't cut off at the edges of the frame if you sign.
+This also assures that your hands aren't cut off at the edges of the frame if you sign.

 - Background - If possible, stand in front of a solid colored background.
 Be aware that some cameras do not record bright white backgrounds very well.
 Remove clutter and make sure there is nothing inappropriate showing.